JeremyBYU/polylidar/src_docs/install_instructions.rst

 Install Instructions
 ====================

+If you just want to install the python bindings and have a supported architecture, use pip: `pip install polylidar`.
+Binary wheels have been created for Windows, Linux, and MacOS.
+If this fails see below to install from source.

+Build Project Library
+------------------------------------

-Installation is entirely through CMake now.
+This instructions are for people who want to modify Poylidar3D's code and are focused on the C++ library.
+Building and subsequent installation is entirely through CMake now.
 You must have CMake 3.14 or higher installed and a C++ compiler with C++ 14 or higher.
 No built binaries are included currently.

-Build Project Library
-------------------------------------

 There are several config options which can be specified here during step (2):

 .. code:: text